Day of action to help cut crime on Mansfield estate after residents say they are 'terrified'

 They have also heightened their visibility on the estate, with fire appliances visiting streets and carrying advertising messages specific to the estate.

-A CCTV camera at the hotspot location for fires on the edge of the heathland near the estate has also been installed.
+A CCTV camera at the hotspot location for fires on the edge of Oak Tree Lane Heath has also been installed.

-Another strand of the campaign involves the police working with West Nottinghamshire College to help students whose bicycles have been stolen.
+Another strand of the campaign involves the police working with West Nottinghamshire College in Mansfield to help students whose bicycles have been stolen.

 The college is running a course to refurbish bicycles provided free of charge by the police from unclaimed pedal cycles recovered during crime investigations.
 Once refurbished and fitted with an ImmobiBike Cycle Protection Kit, they are offered to students who have been victims of cycle theft but do not have the finances to replace their bicycle.

-Inspector Kylie Davies, district police commander for Mansfield, said: “We won’t allow a small number of people to upset others living in and around the Oak Tree estate.
+Insp Kylie Davies, Nottinghamshire Police’s Mansfield district commander said: “We won’t allow a small number of people to upset others living in and around the Oak Tree estate.

-“If residents’ lives are being negatively impacted by antisocial behaviour, we want to know about so we can put solutions in place.
-That’s why my officers are on patrol in the area most days - responding to incidents as they happen and building stronger relationships with local people.
+“If residents’ lives are being negatively impacted by anti-social behaviour, we want to know about it, so we can put solutions in place.
+That’s why my officers are on patrol in the area most days, responding to incidents as they happen and building stronger relationships with local people.

 “Community policing is largely about identifying problems and preventing offences before they happen, and that is what this day of action is all about.
 It is an added bonus that neatly complements a lot of other very good work on the estate.”

-Tracey Straw, District Prevention Officer at Nottinghamshire Fire and Rescue Service, said: "We are really pleased to be working in the Oak Tree Lane area, especially given the number of deliberate fires recently.
+Tracey Straw, NFRS district prevention officer, said: "We are really pleased to be working in the Oak Tree Lane area, especially given the number of deliberate fires recently.

-The Safer4All funding is from a pot of £800,000 that the PCC has allocated to support crime prevention initiatives between 2022 and 2025, with £100,000 assigned to each of the seven local authorities and the city council in the county, which equates to £33,300 per area per year.
+The Safer4All funding is from a pot of £800,000 Mrs Henry has allocated to support crime prevention initiatives between 2022 and 2025, with £100,000 assigned to each of the seven local authorities and the city council in the county, which equates to £33,300 per area per year.

 Anyone with information about deliberate fire setting can call FireStoppers anonymously on 0800 169 5558.
-Anyone experiencing anti-social behaviour in the district can report it on the council website at www.mansfield.gov.uk/report.
-In an emergency always call 999.
+Anyone experiencing anti-social behaviour in the district can report it on the council website at mansfield.gov.uk/report – in an emergency always call 999.